erikyao/erikyao.github.io/_posts/2016-08-03-python-mysqldb.md

 Even after you `import MySQLdb`, PyDev would still paste a red cross to any line where `MySQLdb.Error` is written.
 However, you can still run your code and `try-except` block works well.

-Some suggestions were given in [http://stackoverflow.com/questions/2451682/how-do-i-handle-an-unresolvedimport-eclipse-python](How do I handle an UnresolvedImport Eclipse (Python)).
+Some suggestions were given in [How do I handle an UnresolvedImport Eclipse (Python)](http://stackoverflow.com/questions/2451682/how-do-i-handle-an-unresolvedimport-eclipse-python).
 I didn't try all of them but this one works for me:

 1. Window -> Preferences -> PyDev -> Interpreter - Python
 1. Select the python interpreter in the upper pane